 - Gyms can open at 30 percent capacity for indoor classes.
 Bowling alleys can also open at 30 percent capacity.
 (This also includes yoga studios, ballrooms, martial arts facilities, gymnastics facilities, indoor trampoline parks, rock climbing facilities, gyms, boxing clubs, skating rinks, bowling alleys, go-cart tracks, laser tag, and paint ball facilities.)

 - Playgrounds can open.

-- Museums and aquariums can open at 50% capacity.
+- Restaurants, salons, retailers, museums, and aquariums can operate at 50 percent capacity.

-Hospitalized: 917 COVID-19 patients are currently hospitalized in North Carolina.
-In Mecklenburg County in the past week, 100 Covid patients were hospitalized at an acute care facility, representing an increase over the past two weeks.
+Hospitalized: 1,966 COVID-19 patients are currently hospitalized in North Carolina.
+In Mecklenburg County in the past week, 183 Covid patients were hospitalized at an acute care facility, representing an increase over the past two weeks.

 Percent positive: County-wide the percentage of positive cases is 7.8 percent, statewide it’s 9.5 percent.